 Authors and composers have long held "moral rights" in their work.
 These rights are extended to performers, for performances occurring after the related amendments come into force.

 Moral rights include the right to the integrity of the work (the performance), including the right not to have the work associated with a service or product where that would prejudice the performer's reputation.
 Moral rights also include the right to be associated with the performance by name or to remain anonymous; this right applies "if it is reasonable in the circumstances".
 Moral rights may not be assigned, but may be waived in whole or in part.
 Moreover, an assignment of copyright in a performance does not by itself constitute a waiver of any moral rights.

 Waivers of performers' moral rights introduce some new requirements for those dealing with copyrighted works.
 Standard agreements relating to performers' rights now require revision to ensure that the performer's waiver is addressed.
 Perhaps more challenging will be obtaining waivers where large groups of musicians perform, since the waiver is individual to the performer.

 3. Term of Protection

-The term of copyright protection for sound recordings for performers and sound recording makers will be extended to 50 years after publication of the musical performance.
+The term of copyright protection for sound recordings for performers and sound recording makers is extended to 50 years after publication of the musical performance.
 Previously, the clock started ticking on these rights upon fixation of the recording, even before it had been published.
-Performers' moral rights will extend for 50 years after publication, or 50 years after the end of the calendar year in which the performance occurred.
+Performers' moral rights now extend to 50 years after publication, or 50 years after the end of the calendar year in which the performance occurred.

 The practical impact of the Bill C11 amendments remains to be explored in commercial interactions among creators and users, and before the courts.
-Many of the new provisions have been controversial.
-However, they do address a number of previous inconsistencies in Canadian copyright law, and take much needed steps forward to align the law with international standards and the rapidly changing digital age.
+Many of the new provisions are controversial.
+However, they do address a number of previous inconsistencies in Canadian copyright law, and take muchneeded steps forward to align the law with international standards and the rapidly changing digital age.

 About Fraser Milner Casgrain LLP (FMC)